 The Medical School Accreditation Committee reports to AMC Directors.
 It performs functions in connection with the standards of medical education and training, specifically primary medical education.
+The Committee's Terms of Reference are available on the AMC website.

 The Medical School Accreditation Committee: